bbulpett/LR5/ch10/migrationTester/README.md

 There are a multitude of instance methods and transformations available for ActiveRecord migrations.
 More information can be found at *http://edgeguides.rubyonrails.org/active_record_migrations.html* and *http://apidock.com/rails/ActiveRecord/Migration*.

+#####"Indexes"

+Rails is set up so that databases automatically index the **id** column of a table.
+If a table has other columnns that will be regularly searched, such as foreign key columns used in join tables, adding an index can speed up those searches.
+Indices can be added in a number of ways.
+Perhaps the most common method is to add it when generating the table.
+For instance, in Chapter 9 we generated the following *join table*, which included indices for both tables:

+        class CreateJoinTableCourseStudent < ActiveRecord::Migration
+          def change
+            create_join_table :courses, :students do |t|
+              t.index [:course_id, :student_id]
+              t.index [:student_id, :course_id]
+            end
+          end
+        end

+Perhaps the above **Books** table could also use an index to speed the search of volumes by their ISBN numbers.
+This could have been added easily by adding **add_index** to the migration used to create the table..

+        class CreateBookWithColumnsAndIndex < ActiveRecord::Migration
+          def change
+            create_table :book_with_columns do |t|
+              t.string :title
+              t.string :author
+              t.integer :isbn
+              t.float :price
+              t.date :published_date
+            end

+            add_index :book_with_columns, :isbn
+          end
+        end

+The `add_index` method (and its counterpart, `remove_index`) is quite versatile in that it can be added to virtually any migration, even by itself in a "standalone" migration.
+Indices may also be created via the addition of a boolean parameter within a column definition.
+For example, the following migration adds a column to store a "slug" (human readable id) for posts in a blog application..

+        class AddSlugToPosts < ActiveRecord::Migration
+          def change
+            add_column :posts, :slug, :string, index: true
+          end
+        end

+This simple migration was created with the command `rails g migration AddSlugToPosts`.
+Then, in the text editor, `index: true` is added to the new column's parameter list.
+Remember that indices should always be added only *after* their respective tables and columns already exist.
+This way, the index can be removed without error by using the `rake db:rollback` command.